Highly Available NFS Exports with DRBD & Pacemaker

 Having DRBD and Pacemaker running on your cluster stack makes it so that if one cluster node fails, the other cluster node will take over seamlessly.
 This is because you have prepared redundant services and because DRBD ensures real-time, up-to-date data replication.

-If you need more details or help from our experienced team, check out our HA for NFS solutions or contact the experts at LINBIT.
+If you need more details or help from our experienced team, you can contact the experts at LINBIT.

 Yusuf Yıldız